Mocking fetch and axios in Vitest without memory leaks

 });

-Reserve setupFiles exclusively for mock initialization and spy registration. globalSetup must handle infrastructure bootstrapping only.
+Reserve setupFiles exclusively for mock initialization and spy registration. globalSetup handles infrastructure bootstrapping only.
 Inject a baseline memory capture at the start of each suite to establish a deterministic reference point:

 // test/setup.ts